soumyasen1997/Fuzzy-C-Means-Clustering/README.md

 # Fuzzy-C-Means-Clustering
-It is an algorithm of Fuzzy C-Means clustering algorithm.
+It is an algorithm of Fuzzy C-Means clustering.